• Home

 Directions:

-1. In a medium sauce pan cover eggs with water and bring to boil then reduce heat to simmer.
+1. In a medium sauce pan, cover eggs with water and bring to boil then reduce heat to simmer.
 Cook for 15-17 minutes.
-Drain water then cover eggs with cold water and about 1 cup of ice.
+Drain water then transfer eggs to a separate medium sauce pan.
+Cover eggs with cold water and 1 cup of ice.

-3. Peel potato skins, then chop potatoes into bite size pieces, placing them in a very large bowl, add pickle juice at this time while the potatoes are still slightly warm and they will absorb the juice.
-When you are ready to assemble the potato salad, slice eggs into small-sized pieces, (I use the egg slicer and after slicing one way, I rotate the egg a quarter turn and slice it again), and add to the chopped potatoes.
+3. Peel potato skins, then chop potatoes into bite size pieces, placing them in a very large bowl.
+Add pickle juice while the potatoes are still slightly warm so they will absorb the juice.
+When you are ready to assemble the potato salad.
+Peel egg shells, then slice eggs into small-size pieces and add to the chopped potatoes (I use the egg slicer and after slicing one way, I rotate the egg a quarter turn and slice it again).

-4. Add onion, celery, pickles, mayo, mustard, garlic salt and salt and pepper (to taste).
+4. Add onion, celery, pickles, mayo, mustard, garlic salt, salt and black pepper.

-5. Using a sturdy spatula, mix all ingredients together until blended.
+5. Using a sturdy flat rubber spatula, mix all ingredients together until combined.

 7. When fridge time has been served, re-enlist said taste tester and taste it again (darn)!
-This is your final chance to add more salt, pepper or pickle juice before sharing, or not, with friends and family!
+This is your final chance to add more salt, black pepper, mustard or pickle juice before sharing, or not, with friends and family!
+Enjoy!

 2 Comments